-We ordered a bunch of things, but what stood out the most was a vegan carrot soup.
-I can’t quite remember the name of the menu, but I’m calling it Vegan Coconut Spiced Carrot Soup.
+My husband and I had ordered a bunch of things, but what stood out the most was a vegan carrot soup.
+I can’t quite remember the name of the soup on the menu, but I’m calling it Vegan Coconut Spiced Carrot Soup.
 There were certainly a few detectable spices in it, and I could tell it was made with coconut milk.

-The point: Milo & Olive serves the best carrot soup I’ve ever had.
-(And yes, I’ve had many.)
-It was so incredibly delicious that I’ve tried to replicate it for you (& me).
+It was so incredibly delicious that I replicated it for you (& me).
 Knowing only two of the ingredients (carrots and coconut milk), and guessing on the rest, I think it turned out pretty close.
-In a word — YUM!

 Enjoy every last spoonful of this Vegan Coconut Spiced Carrot Soup!